GulgDev/SigmaScript/README.md

 There's no types in SigmaScript.
 If the operation is invalid you get `unknown`.

 ### Variables and functions
 In SigmaScript, variables and functions are two different things.
-For example, you could create a variable and a function with the same name and use them without any troubles:
+For example, you could create a variable and a function with the same name and use them without any problems:
 ```
 fn x() {
     print "I'm working!";